 Also, when you find people that help you achieve your goal of obtaining additional Sunday coupon inserts for free, reward them occasionally.
 Take your Family or Friends to lunch/dinner, give Family or Friends free products/food, give the Newspaper Carrier a tip or Gift Certificate, give the Managers a Fruit Basket, Gift Card or other little tokens of appreciation.

-• Online Coupons: Second to the Sunday paper coupons, you will get most of your coupons via printable grocery coupons.
+11.)
+Printable Manufacturer Coupons: Second to the Sunday paper coupons, you will get most of your coupons via printable grocery coupons.
 With printable grocery coupons, you can print 2 coupons per computer.
-I have put together the Discount Fanatics Coupon Saving Central (see tan box below) so that all of the Free Printable Grocery Coupon sources are all in one convenient place!
-There are also some great Free Coupon Apps with coupons that will save you additional money as well.
-Bookmark or place these sites in your Favorites and check these sites frequently as they add/change coupons frequently.
+I have put together the Discount Fanatics Coupon Saving Central (see orange box below) so that all of the Free Grocery Coupon sources are all in one convenient place!
+I have also made it convenient for you to print your coupons by category.
+This way, if you only need, for instance, baby and toddler coupons, simply click on that category, and it will take you directly to those coupons.

-• Direct from Manufacturers: you can visit their website to find coupons, sign up for their newsletter, and/or email or write to them and tell them how much you like their product and many times they will send you coupons for free products or discount coupons.
-I've compiled a long listing of Manufacturer's and links to them for your use.
+14.)
+Direct from Manufacturers: you can visit their website to find coupons, sign up for their newsletter, and/or email or write to them and tell them how much you like their product and many times they will send you coupons for free products or discount coupons.
+I've compiled a long listing of Manufacturer's and tell you how to get Coupons for Free Stuff and links to them for your use.

-• Wine Tag: Coupons found on the necks of Wine bottles.
+18.)
+Wine Tags: Coupons found on the necks of Wine bottles.

-• With Free Samples: When you request Free Samples, many times a coupon will accompany that sample.
+23.)
+With Free Samples: When you request Free Samples, many times a coupon will accompany that sample.
 Everyday on the Discount Fanatics Freebies & Deals Blog I tell you about many different freebies available!
 You can also visit our Free Product Samples section.
 If you're interested in all things "free," be sure to check out the tabs to your left.
 There's an entire section marked "Get Me Freebies," loaded with All Free Stuff!!!
-Someone hand me a tissue, I'm drooling again :-).
+Someone hand me a tissue, I'm drooling again☺.

 For instance, Publix Grocery Stores also offer their own Electronic Coupons.
 You can go online and sign up.
 So, if Kraft Sliced Cheese was on sale for $2.89 and Publix was offering an Electronic Coupon for $2.00 off this cheese, plus I had a Manufacturer's Coupon for .75 cents off the same cheese, I could stack/use both coupons, and pay only .14 cents for this cheese!
 So, be certain to check the website of the stores you shop at to see if they offer their own store brand coupons!